bitcode/metacode_ai/README.md

 `require('telescope').load_extension('metacode_ai')`

-Create a `.env` file in your home directory with the following structure, replacing the placeholder values with your actual API keys:
+Replace the placeholder values with your actual API keys in the `.metacode_ai.env` file in your User's home directory:

 ```
 OPENAI_API_KEY=your_openai_api_key